saquianzon/personal-website-finals/firstsfc/documentation.md

 # 📌 Personal Website Resources Documentation

-This document provides categorized resources for managing and developing a personal website.
+This document provides the resources used for managing and developing this personal website.

 ## 🔹 Repository & Development Environment
 - **[GitHub](https://github.com/)** – Code storage, version control, and collaboration